Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 * As a new gamer I expect, want or to see: the controls to be easily accessible
 * As a new gamer I expect, want or to see: there to be a scoring feature
 * As a new gamer I expect, want or to see: my high score to be saved
+* As a new gamer I expect, want or to see: the current level I'm on
+* As a new gamer I expect, want or to see: how many lives I have
 * As a new gamer I expect, want or to see: there to be contact details
 * As a new gamer I expect, want or to see: there to be social network links